curry0622/Parallel-Matrix-Multiplication/scripts/README.md

 It will output "Correct!" if two files are exactly the same.

-Otherwise, output "Wrong!" and some debug messages.
+Otherwise, it will output "Wrong!" and some debug messages.